 Wednesday February 20, 2019

 Your heart beats approximately 100,000 times per day and is arguably the hardest working muscle in your body.
-This Heart Month, we look at 5 ways you can make healthy lifestyle choices.
+Today we look at 5 ways you can make healthy lifestyle choices.
 Here are tips on how you can show your heart some love:

 1. Eat well